About the program

 The Saanich Community Canvas Mural Grant Program supports the creation of community murals that enrich public spaces and bring people together.
-This new program aims to:
+The new program aims to:

 - Enhance neighborhoods and public spaces by adding visually engaging and meaningful artwork.